Rowridge

 Rowridge is a small hamlet on the Isle of Wight towards the west in an area known as West Wight.
-It is the location of the Rowridge transmitting station, a 149.6 metres (491 ft) tall guyed transmitting mast.
+It is the location of the Rowridge transmitting station, a 149.6 m tall guyed transmitting mast.
 It is in the civil parish of Newport and Carisbrooke.

 Name

 The name means 'the rough ridge', from Old English rūh (dative case rūwan) and hrycg.